Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 ## Ideal Gas
 >An ideal gas is one which obeys the equation of state $pV ∝ T$ at all pressures p, volumes V and thermodynamic temperatures T

-If we add moles to the general gas law we get:
+- If we add moles to the general gas law we get:
-$pV ∝nT$
+	- $pV ∝nT$
-which becomes
+- Which becomes
+	- $pV=nRT$
+- This is can be written as